Impaired driving crackdowns and checkpoints (Colorado State Patrol)

 - Total DUI/D Arrests: 2

-Another July sobriety checkpoint occurred on Highway 133 in Carbondale on July 26 from 8 p.m. to 12 a.m.
-The results will be reported on CSP’s website.
+CSP also conducted a sobriety checkpoint on Highway 133 in Carbondale on July 26 from 8 p.m. to 12 a.m.
+The results are as follows:

 If you plan on drinking, taking medications or using impairing substances that may impact your ability to drive safely, plan on staying at home or make a plan for a rideshare, public transportation or a designated driver.
 If you see an impaired driver on the road, contact the Colorado State Patrol at *CSP (*277).
 Drivers who are caught driving impaired can expect the impact of a DUI arrest to include jail time, fines, fees, DUI classes and other expenses that can exceed $13,000, not to mention the social consequences when friends, family, colleagues and employers find out.

-Access the Colorado State Patrol website to learn more about impaired driving crackdowns and checkpoints.
+Access the Colorado State Patrol website to learn more about future impaired driving crackdowns and checkpoints.